Home Inspection Reports

 Handwritten reports are no longer the norm.
 As computers became simpler to operate and more affordable, inspection software began to appear on the market.

 With inspection reporting software, I can choose from a large number of organised narratives.
-I edit or add the narratives in order to accommodate local conditions and the property.
+I edit or add the narratives to accommodate local conditions and the property.

 Using narrative software I can produce a very detailed report in a relatively short time.